BYU-ITC-544/milestones/milestone-5/README.md

 1. Connect to the mail server using an email client on a Linux GUI VM

+<div style="page-break-after: always"></div>

 ### Requirements

-[ ] 10 Points - Webserver is installed and accessible from the BYU network [ ] 20 Points - Users can use the website without any errors [ ] 20 Points - Webserver has a secure config
+[ ] 10 Points - Webserver is installed and accessible from the BYU network
+[ ] 20 Points - Users can use the website without any errors
+[ ] 20 Points - Webserver has a secure config
 [ ] 40 Points - Website code has been secured
 [ ] 10 Points – A database server has been installed
 [ ] 20 Points – The database has a secure config
 [ ] 10 Points - The database has the correct tables for the website
 [ ] 10 Points - The file server has been installed
 [ ] 20 Points - The file server has a secure config
-[ ] 20 Points – The file server can be accessed from workstation VMs [ ] 20 Points - Users can perform CRUD operations on the folders and files within their permission group
+[ ] 20 Points – The file server can be accessed from workstation VMs
+[ ] 20 Points - Users can perform CRUD operations on the folders and files within their permission group
 [ ] 10 Points - The mail server has been installed
 [ ] 20 Points – The mail server has a secure config
-[ ] 20 Points – The mail server can be accessed from workstation VMs [ ] 20 Points - Users can send and receive emails
+[ ] 20 Points – The mail server can be accessed from workstation VMs
+[ ] 20 Points - Users can send and receive emails

-[ ] 50 Points - Document all your config files and explain and security principles and practices that you have used
+[ ] 50 Points - Document all the config files and explain and security principles and practices used

 The lab pass-off will be done with a TA and the documentation should be uploaded to Learning Suite.
 Documentation must be submitted as a PDF.